 \section{Environment}

-We consider a static economy with two-dimensional worker skill heterogeneity and heterogeneous firms.
-A notable feature of our environment is that a worker's output not only depends on their own cognitive and manual efforts, but also on the coworker they work with and the firm they work for $-$ as emphasized in the modern literature on wage determination.
+We consider an economy with two-dimensional worker skill heterogeneity and heterogeneous firms.
+Worker output depends not only on own cognitive and manual efforts but also on the coworker it works with and the firm it works for $-$ as emphasized in the modern literature on wage determination.

 \textbf{Workers}.
 The economy is populated by a measure two of workers who differ in two unobservable characteristics.
-Workers are endowed with a skill bundle of cognitive and manual talents $\alpha := (\alpha_c , \alpha_m) \in A$.
-Points in set $A$ are worker types.
-The distribution over types $(\alpha_c,\alpha_m)$ is denoted by $\Phi$, which has a corresponding density function $\phi$.
+Workers are endowed with a bundle of cognitive and manual skills $\alpha = (\alpha_c , \alpha_m) \in A$.
+The distribution over types $\alpha$ is denoted by $\Phi$.

-Workers have preferences over consumption $c$ and experience disutility from exerting effort into cognitive and manual activities $\ell := (\ell_c,\ell_m)$:
+Workers have preferences over consumption $c$ and experience disutility from effort in cognitive and manual activities $\ell = (\ell_c,\ell_m)$:

-where utility is increasing and concave in consumption, and decreasing and strictly convex in cognitive and manual efforts.
-Disutility of effort on cognitive and manual activities is additively separable, or $g( \ell_c,\ell_m ) := v_c(\ell_c) + v_m(\ell_m)$.
-We assume the disutility from effort is both symmetric and homothetic, and that no disutility is incurred when households do not exert effort, $\ell = 0$, implying that disutility of work has the following functional form:\footnote{This claim follows from \citet{Burk:1936} and \citet{Pollak:1971}.}
+where consumption $c$ and leisure $\ell$ are positive, utility is increasing and concave in consumption, and decreasing and strictly concave in cognitive and manual efforts.
+We further assume disutility has the form: